Two New Polls Show Widespread Support for Stricter Gun Laws

 A CNN poll released on Sunday showed that 70 percent of Americans now favor stricter gun laws, the highest level of support since 1993.
 The findings suggest, as CNN puts it, that “the school shooting in Parkland, Florida, has shifted public opinion on gun laws in a way other recent mass shootings have not.”

 The caveat here is that such surges in opinion rarely last long.
-Still, the level of support marks a dramatic increase from even a few months ago.
-In the aftermath of the Las Vegas mass shooting, a CNN poll that only 52% of Americans favored new firearms restrictions
+Still, the level of support shows a dramatic increase from even a few months ago.
+In the aftermath of the Las Vegas mass shooting, a CNN poll showed that only 52 percent of Americans favored new firearms restrictions

-Now, even a majority of people (57 percent) who live in gun-owning households favor some new restrictions, and 49 percent of Republicans are on board.
+Now, even a majority of people (57 percent) who live in gun-owning households favor some new restrictions, and 49 percent of Republicans are onboard.

 Some specific measures that are broadly popular: 87 percent favor banning felons and those with mental health problems from getting guns; 71 percent favor banning anyone under 21 from buying a firearm; and 63 percent favor a ban on high-capacity magazines.

-The poll also showed that President Trump at his lowest approval rating — 35 percent — since taking office.
+The poll also showed that President Trump is at his lowest approval rating — 35 percent — since taking office.

 Separately, a USA Today/Suffolk poll also showed overwhelming support for new gun laws, but fierce, understandable skepticism that Congress would do anything about it.